Deeper Insights into the Robustness of ViTs towards Common Corruptions: Related Work

-\textbf{Dynamic networks} Through adapting parameters and structures to specific input, neural networks are transformed into dynamic states, contributing gains in accuracy \cite{chen2020dynamic,yang2019condconv}, efficiency \cite{rao2021dynamicvit,sharma2018classification} or adaptiveness \cite{zhu2021dynamic}.
+\textbf{Dynamic networks} Through adapting parameters and structures to specific input, neural networks are transformed into dynamic states, contributing gains in accuracy \cite{chen2020dynamic,yang2019condconv}, efficiency \cite{rao2021dynamicvit,sharma2018classification} or adaptability \cite{zhu2021dynamic}.
 According to \cite{han2021dynamic}, dynamic networks can be divided into three different categories focusing respectively on input samples, spatial locations and temporal information.
 Regarding with instance-wise dynamic networks, convolutions with dynamic parameters \cite{chen2020dynamic,yang2019condconv,zhang2020dynet} bring about increase in capacity of representations with high computational efficiency and cope with input better with feeding selected informative features into models \cite{sharma2018classification}.
 While extensive data augmentation methods have been designed, most existing algorithms are implemented identically for different samples.
-By virtue of dynamic networks, we propose a novel conditional augmentation strategy from the aspects of both dynamic parameters and input-dependent augmentation category.
+By virtue of dynamic networks, we propose a novel conditional augmentation strategy by generating input-dependent dynamic augmentation parameters.